IAM β Identity & Access Management

 Scenario 1: Lambda accessing DynamoDBβ

-Solution: Create an IAM Role with a DynamoDB policy.
-Attach the role to the Lambda function (Execution Role).
+Answer: Create IAM execution role with DynamoDB permissions.
+Attach to Lambda.
 Never use access keys.

 Scenario 2: EC2 in Account A reads S3 in Account Bβ